BrooklynSwift/HTMLCoreType/README.md

 # HTMLCoreType

-* A Swift Macro made to wrap the minimum code needed to create existing HTML tags as Swift structs, made for [Brooklyn](https://github.com/BrooklynSwift/Brooklyn)
+* A Swift Macro that wraps the minimum code needed to create existing HTML tags as Swift structs, made for [Brooklyn](https://github.com/BrooklynSwift/Brooklyn)

 ## Socials